Snevver/SecDesk-Security-Management-System/README.md

 Refer to step 4 of the 🔧 Setup section for information on how to install these packages.

+## 🔒 Security

+### How We Secured Our App

+Since we're dealing with penetration testing data and vulnerability information, we knew security was super important.
+But honestly, none of us (Sven, Son, or Don) are cybersecurity experts yet, so we got a lot of help from AI to make sure we did this right.

+### 🛡️ What We Built

+**Protecting Against Bad Input**
+- We made sure all user input gets checked and cleaned before it goes into our database
+- Added JavaScript functions that prevent nasty scripts from running in the browser
+- Set limits on how long text can be so nobody can crash our app
+- Made sure HTML tags just show up as text instead of actually running

+**Stopping XSS Attacks**
+- All user data gets encoded properly before we show it on the page
+- Our JavaScript code uses safe methods that won't execute malicious scripts
+- Added Content Security Policy headers to stop the browser from running unauthorized scripts
+- Different encoding depending on where we're showing the data

+**Preventing Injection Attacks**
+- **SQL Injection**: We use PDO prepared statements (this was already working)
+- **HTML Injection**: HTML tags just show up as text now
+- **Script Injection**: Malicious JavaScript gets neutralized
+- **Other weird stuff**: We strip out dangerous characters

+**Access Control**
+- Different roles (Admin, Pentester, Customer) can only see what they're supposed to
+- Proper login system with sessions
+- API endpoints check if you're allowed to access them
+- Passwords are handled securely

+**Browser Protection**
+- Content Security Policy tells the browser what's allowed to run
+- Safe JavaScript practices that don't open security holes

+### 🔧 How We Did It

+We built security in layers so if one thing fails, others still protect the app:

+1. **Client-side**: Basic checks in the browser
+2. **Server-side**: Serious validation and cleaning of all data
+3. **Database**: Safe queries that can't be hacked
+4. **Browser**: Security policies that block bad stuff

+### 📋 What We Tested

+We tried to break our own app with:
+- ✅ Script injection attempts
+- ✅ HTML injection
+- ✅ SQL injection (already protected by PDO)
+- ✅ Trying to bypass our input validation
+- ✅ Sending super long inputs
+- ✅ Weird characters and symbols

+### 📚 More Info

+If you want the technical details, check out:
+- `libraries/Ssms/InputValidator.php` - How we clean user input
+- `libraries/Ssms/OutputSanitizer.php` - How we safely display data

+### ⚠️ Real Talk About Security

+**Important**: We implemented all this security with a lot of help from AI (mainly Claude), since we're still learning about cybersecurity.
+We followed best practices and tested everything we could think of, but we're not security experts.

+---

 ## 🧑‍💻 Authors

 ### Son Bram van der Burg